window-maker/window-maker.github.io/docs/FAQ.rst

 Where can I find the Window Maker IRC channel?
 ..............................................

-..
-TODO change irc server to freenode

-The official Window Maker IRC channel can be accessed by connecting to irc.windowmaker.org on port 6667, and joining #WindowMaker
+The official Window Maker IRC channel can be accessed by connecting to irc.libera.chat on port 6667, and joining #windowmaker channel.

 What is the difference between appicons, mini-windows, and minimized applications?
 ..................................................................................